 In the first part of the course, the focus will be on Western culture’s debt to the Ancient Greek classical conceptions of aesthetics – an idea of style born in Athens around 500 BCE that went on to condition visual arts in the rest of Greek and Roman antiquity as well as successive eras.
-Students will explore in depth the “meaning” Greek art had for the Romans, and examine the enormous significance given to the classical archaeological heritage in Italy during later periods: during the Renaissance, Romanticism, the Risorgimento, Fascism, and in modern times.
+You will explore in depth the “meaning” Greek art had for the Romans, and examine the enormous significance given to the classical archaeological heritage in Italy during later periods.

-- gain knowledge of the principal elements of ancient culture and tradition
+- gain knowledge of the principal elements of ancient culture and tradition; and

 - acquire familiarity with and be able to analyze different kinds of archaeological remains.